 Alexander Hamilton, the Secretary of the Treasury in the fledgling American administration of George Washington, put through the Coinage Act that made the dollar the official national currency of the United States.

 As a result, the United States Mint was created by Congress, which was primarily tasked with producing and circulating coinage.
 From 1792, when the Mint Act was passed, the dollar was defined as 371.25 grains (24.056 g) of silver.

 The American Civil War and the Gold Standard

 The US Dollar became the official currency of America in 1792.
 However, it’s important to note that foreign currencies, such as the Spanish dollar, could still be used to purchase goods and services.
-This all ended with the enactment of the National Banking Act in 1863, making the dollar the sole legal currency of the United States.
+This all ended with the National Banking Act of 1863, which made the dollar the sole legal currency of the United States.

 In order to finance the Civil War, Congress authorized the U.S. Department of the Treasury to issue non-interest-bearing Demand Notes.
 These notes earn the nickname “greenbacks” because of their colour.
 It’s interesting to note that all United States currency issued since 1861 remains valid and redeemable at full face value.

 Years after the civil war, the Bland-Allison Act was enacted to provide for freer coinage of silver.
 This act required the government to purchase around $3 million worth of silver bullion each month at market prices and to coin it into silver dollars.